 Road Noise Evaluation by Sound Quality Simulation Module 2020-01-1275

-Objective evaluation of sound quality is the bridge connecting sound pressure level (SPL) and auditory sensation.
-The modified algorithm was proposed for objective evaluation parameters of sound quality (including loudness, sharpness and articulation index), considering the acoustic transfer functions of external ear, middle ear and inner ear to enhance the algorithm integrity and accuracy.
-The sound quality simulation (SQS) module was developed in accordance to the optimized algorithm.
-For evaluating the sound quality of road noise of an SUV, the full-spectrum interior noise was calculated by integrating finite-element method (FEM), FE-SEA method, and statistical energy analysis (SEA) for low frequency (20~300 Hz), middle frequency (300~500 Hz), and high frequency (above 500 Hz), respectively.
-The simulated and tested full-spectrum interior SPLs were correlated.
-The general deviations were below 3dB at each one-third central frequency.
-The sound quality of road noise was evaluated by SQS.
-The deviations of the simulated and tested loudness, sharpness, and articulation index were generally below 5%, which proved the accuracy of the optimized algorithm for the objective evaluation parameters of sound quality.
-The filtering technique was integrated in SQS to determine the dominant contribution frequency for sound quality evaluation, which was an efficient optimization tool to avoid over-engineering.
-Several cases were implemented to optimize the loudness, sharpness, and articulation index, which were validated by experiment.
+An objective evaluation of sound quality is a technical bridge connecting sound pressure level (SPL) and human auditory sensation.
+In this paper, an algorithm is proposed for calculating objective evaluation parameters of sound quality (including loudness, sharpness and articulation index), considering acoustic characteristics of human external ear, middle ear and inner ear to reflect auditory sensation.
+A sound quality simulation (SQS) module is coded according to the algorithm.
+The module is used for evaluating sound quality of road noise from an SUV in three steps.
+Firstly, interior noise is predicted by integrating finite-element method (FEM), hybrid FE-SEA method, and statistical energy analysis (SEA) for low frequency (20~315 Hz), medium frequency (315~500 Hz), and high frequency (>500 Hz) in 1/3 octave band, respectively.
+The predicted interior noise SPLs are compared with the measured results, with deviations less than 3dB in average.
+Secondly, the sound quality parameters are calculated using the predicted SPLs in the SQS module.
+The predicted and measured loudness, sharpness, and articulation index are compared, with average deviations less than 5%.
+Finally, the predicted interior noise is filtered by the SQS module in 1/3 octave band, to determine the dominant contribution bands for the sound quality parameters.
+Several optimized designs are implemented to optimize the sound quality parameters, and validated by experiments.